Deploy to a Linux Virtual Machine

-Choose + next to the Deployment group job and, in the task catalog, search for and add a Shell Script task.
+Choose + next to the Deployment group job and, in the task catalog, search for and add a Bash task.

-In the properties of the Shell Script task, use the Browse button for the Script Path to select the path to the deploy.sh script in the build artifact.
+In the properties of the Bash task, use the Browse button for the Script Path to select the path to the deploy.sh script in the build artifact.
 For example, when you use the nodejs-sample repository to build your app, the location of the script is

 Save the release pipeline.